nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/HEROKU_DEPLOYMENT.md

 ### Front end Deployment
 Good news!
 Whatever you used to deploy during the front end will still work.
-You'll just need to update your API calls in react to use the deployed URL
+You'll just need to update your API calls in react to use the deployed URL.
+Once your front end is deployed you'll need to add the new url to the `CORS_ORIGIN_WHITELIST` tuple in the `settings.py`.